Parent Resource Hub

 FSP Requirements For Each Family (not per student):

-- Volunteer at one large event - all day or evening (i.e., Project Santa, Crab Feed, Service Day Driver, Golf Tournament and dinner, Athletic Booster all-day events, etc.)
+- Volunteer at one large event (FSP S1) - all day or evening (i.e., Project Santa, Crab Feed, Athletic All-day Events, CYO Track Meets, etc.)

-- Volunteer at least one other event or activity - FSP service opportunities include activities such as:
+- Volunteer at least one other event or activity (FSP S2) - FSP service opportunities include activities such as:

-- Athletic Events: Booster Club – Fall, Winter and Spring sporting events, gate, parking, CYO track meets, concession – Snack Shack, set-up, clean-up, etc.
+- Athletic Events: Booster Club – Fall, Winter and Spring sporting events, gate, parking, concession – Snack Shack, set-up, clean-up, etc.

-- School Events: Set-up, clean-up, dances, chaperone, drivers for Service Day, Crab Feed, Welcome Dinner, Alumni events, senior class reception, class retreats, Golf Tournament and Dinner, Project Santa, class dinners, Mother’s Day Mass and Brunch, etc.
+- School Events: Set-up, clean-up, dances, chaperone, drivers for Service Day, Crab Feed, Welcome Dinners, Alumni events, senior class reception, class retreats, Project Santa, class dinners, Mother’s Day Mass and Brunch, etc.

 - Attend one grade-level evening meeting per year:

-- 9th Grade: Meeting with School Counselor, Mr. David Franklin in October
+- 9th Grade: Class Meeting with School Counselor in October

-- 10th Grade: Meeting with School Counselor.
-Ms. Lakeasha Pittman in October
+- 10th Grade: Class Meeting with School Counselor in October

-- 11th Grade: Meeting with Guidance Director and College Counseling, Mr. Jack Stevens in September
+- 11th Grade: Class Meeting with Guidance Director and College Counseling, Mr. Jack Stevens in September

-- 12th Grade: Senior Parent Meeting regarding graduation activities in February
+- 12th Grade: Senior Class Parent Meeting regarding graduation activities in February

 Questions about Family Service Program?
 Contact the FSP Coordinator at firstname.lastname@example.org